almereyda/awesome-starred/README.md

 - [researchspace/researchspace](https://github.com/researchspace/researchspace) - ResearchSpace Platform
 - [KorySchneider/wikit](https://github.com/KorySchneider/wikit) - Wikipedia summaries from the command line
 - [VGraupera/1on1-questions](https://github.com/VGraupera/1on1-questions) - Mega list of 1 on 1 meeting questions compiled from a variety to sources
-- [rastapasta/mapscii](https://github.com/rastapasta/mapscii) - 🗺  MapSCII is a Braille & ASCII world map renderer for your console - enter =&gt; telnet mapscii.me &lt;= on Mac and Linux, connect with PuTTY on Windows
+- [rastapasta/mapscii](https://github.com/rastapasta/mapscii) - 🗺  MapSCII is a Braille & ASCII world map renderer for your console - enter =&gt; telnet mapscii.me &lt;= on Mac (brew install telnet) and Linux, connect with PuTTY on Windows
 - [billchurch/webssh2](https://github.com/billchurch/webssh2) - Web SSH Client using ssh2, socket.io, xterm.js, and express. webssh webssh2
 - [tabler/tabler-icons](https://github.com/tabler/tabler-icons) - A set of over 1250 free MIT-licensed high-quality SVG icons for you to use in your web projects.
 - [grocy/grocy](https://github.com/grocy/grocy) - ERP beyond your fridge - grocy is a web-based self-hosted groceries & household management solution for your home